-Current is the rate at which charge flows through a circuit:
+Current is the rate at which charge flows through a Circuit:

 Current is measured in